 EWB-USA is currently building local capacity through two offices.
 One office is located in San Isidro, Matagalpa, where we support programs in the northern region, including the departments of Esteli, Jinotega, Matagalpa, Madriz and Nueva Segovia.
 A second office is in the capital, Managua, where we provide support to the southern departments of Managua, Carazo, Boaco, Granada, Masaya and Rivas.
 Additionally, we have a small number of projects in other departments, with 11 out of 15 departments having at least one active project with EWB-USA.

-We are currently partnering on 43 projects in Nicaragua, with 29 of those being water projects.
-By the end of 2017, these projects will improve access to water for more than 2,500 people.
+We are currently partnering on 42 projects in Nicaragua, with 25 of those being water projects.
+The combined estimated reach of these projects is 100,000 beneficiaries.
 We anticipate growing requests to support water, sanitation and infrastructure projects, and we’re actively seeking opportunities to engage in projects that empower Nicaragua’s most underserved communities to meet their basic human needs.
 Follow projects’ progress and see updates from the field on our Facebook page.

 For additional information on working with EWB-USA’s Nicaragua field operation, contact email@example.com.